Evolutionary approaches to postpartum depression: Psychological pain hypothesis

-Can PPD be adaptive and related to reduced fertility?
+Suggested adaptive qualities and relationship to reduced fertility

-There is undoubtedly a reproductive cost to experiencing postpartum depression which likely affects future reproductive strategies and child-spacing decisions.
-Specifically, Myers et al. found that women who experienced postpartum depression with their first or second birth had reduced likelihood of parity progression to a third birth, and lower completed fertility overall.
-Given this, how do adaptationist hypotheses explain postpartum depression?
-Hagen and Thornhill, for one, argue that limiting complete family size is one method of reducing parental investment in poor circumstances.
+There is a reproductive cost to experiencing postpartum depression which likely affects future reproductive strategies and child-spacing decisions.
+Specifically, it has been found that women who experienced postpartum depression with their first or second birth had reduced likelihood of parity progression to a third birth, and lower completed fertility overall.
+Hagen and Thornhill argue that limiting complete family size is one method of reducing parental investment in poor circumstances.
 Furthermore, they found evidence that poor maternal condition at birth one was highly correlated with poor condition at subsequent births, as such it could be the poor condition, not postpartum depression that drives lower fertility.